CS5500-S-2023/team-koala/README.md

         For the current UI design, we can support at most 25 carriers.
 Feel free to suggest any carriers you want to include and we will respond to you if that carrier is supported.

 If your tracking number or carrier id is valid, you will receive a confirmation message indicating success. <br>
-Otherwise, you will receive a message indicating the failure of adding the package.
+Otherwise, you will receive a message indicating the failure of adding the package. <br>
+You can expect the daily update messages sent during the daytime (8:00 a.m. - 8:00 p.m.) if you are in the PDT timezone.

 ### Displaying your Packages
 - Use `/display-packages` command to see all your packages.